YaVende/frontend_developer_test/README.md

 ### Topic

-You will be required to replicate the most basic features of our car listing list and detail pages, available in https://yavende.com/avisos and https://yavende.com/avisos/<carListingId> respectively.
+You will be required to replicate the most basic features of our car listing list and detail pages, available at https://yavende.com/avisos and https://yavende.com/avisos/<carListingId> respectively.

 For this purpose you will have to make usage of our API hosted at https://api.yavende.com, the same we use for powering https://yavende.com.

-Aditionally, to enable automated testing of your page, some arbitrary requirements about your page must be met.
+Aditionally, to enable automated testing of your page, some arbitrary requirements must be met.
-This will be marked with ***bold and italic***
+These will be marked with __*bold and italic*__

 ### Requirements

-Your app must serve this routes:
+#### `/avisos`

-- `/avisos`
+- Should list carlistings

-  - **Should list carlistings**: For each car listing in the response from the API endpoint ([/v1/car_listings][104], 8 cars per page), you must show the car listing's id, image, brand, model, year.
+For each car listing in the response from the API endpoint ([/v1/car_listings][104], 8 cars per page), you must show the car listing's id, image, brand, model, year.
-    ***Each element in the list must have the id property set to "car-listing-${carListing.id}", for example: "car-listing-5792"***.
+*__Each element in the list must have the id property set to "car-listing-${carListing.id}", for example: "car-listing-5792"__*.

-  - **Should allow pagination**: The page must have a button named "Next Page",
-    ***with an id "next-page-button"***,
+- Should allow pagination

-    wich loads the next page from the API using the `page` param.
+The page must have a button named "Next Page", *__with an id "next-page-button"__*, which loads the next page from the API using the `page` param.
 For example, [/v1/car_listings?page=2][105].
 First page is 1.

-  - **Should allow filtering by brand**: There must be a select for car brands ***with id "car-brand-select"***.
+- Should allow filtering by brand

+There must be a select for car brands *__with id "car-brand-select"__*.
 These brands are available at the API endpoint [/v1/car_brands][106].
 If a brand is selected, listings are updated to show filtered carListings.
 Use the param `car_brand_id` to filter the API results.
 For example, this query returns Chevrolet cars: [/v1/car_listings?car_brand_id=45][107].

-  - **Should allow filtering by brand and model**:
+- Should allow filtering by brand and model:

-    There must be a select or car models ***with id "car-model-select"***.
+There must be a select for car models *__with id "car-model-select"__*.
-    There models are at [/v1/car_models?car_brand_id=x][108].
+There models are available at [/v1/car_models?car_brand_id=x][108].
 Each time a car brand is selected, the select for models should be populated with the proper models.
 If a model is choosen, update car listings to show them filtered by the selected brand and model.
 To do this use the [/v1/car_listings][104] API endpoint with params `car_brand_id` and `car_model_id`.
 For example, to get all Chevrolet Agile you can use [/v1/car_listings?car_brand_id=45?car_model_id=674][110].

-  - **Should link to /avisos/:id**
+- Should link to /avisos/:id

 Given a car listing card is clicked, you should redirect to the detail page for the given car using the path "/avisos/:id".
-    ***For testing purposes, each car listing in the list must have the id property set to "car-listing-${carListing.id}, and trigger the redirect on click***.
+For testing purposes, *__each car listing in the list must have the id property set to "car-listing-${carListing.id}, and trigger the redirect on click__*.

+#### `/avisos/:id`

-- `/avisos/:id`
+- Should be navigatable

-  - **Should be navigatable**: If I open the browser directly on /avisos/:id, the detail for the carListing with that id should be shown.
+If I open the browser directly on `/avisos/:id`, the detail for the carListing with that id should be shown.
 You must show the car listing's id, image, brand, model, year.

+---

 You also must enforce this points: